A secondary market annuity is not an annuity

-Secondary market annuity (SMA) is a wholly misleading, intellectually dishonest, scam label used by intermediaries in the tertiary market as bait, to "hook" and "reel in" investor fish to invest in structured settlement payment rights acquired pursuant to a structured settlement factoring transaction [see IRC §5891(C)(2) and §5891(C)(3)(a)] by salespeople seeking to make a profit.
+Secondary market annuity is a wholly misleading, intellectually dishonest, scam label used by intermediaries in the tertiary market as bait, to "hook" and "reel in" investor fish to invest in structured settlement payment rights acquired pursuant to a structured settlement factoring transaction [see IRC §5891(C)(2) and §5891(C)(3)(a)].

-Also known by the more accurate structured settlement derivatives (because they are derived from a structured settlement payment obligation), factored structured settlement, recycled structured settlement payments, or in-force payments. and the misleading secondary market income annuity (SMIA).
+Also known as structured settlement derivatives (because they are derived from a structured settlement payment obligation), factored structured settlement payment streams , recycled structured settlement payments, or in-force payments. and the intellectually dishonest "secondary market income annuity" (SMIA).

 While fruits are commonly mistaken for vegetables (e.g. avocados, eggplant, cucumber, okra), that's not the case with the intellectually dishonest and misleading label of secondary market annuity because it's intentional.

-While the accurate term structured settlement payment rights, or factored structured settlement payment streams, doesn't have the comparable Mary Poppins level of lyrical compatibility as supercalifragilisticexpaladocious, it doesn't nearly rise to the degree of tongue tying as one would have to endure with antidisestablishmentarianism, or Pneumonoultramicroscopicsilicovolcano
+While the accurate terms structured settlement payment rights, or factored structured settlement payment streams, doesn't have the comparable Mary Poppins level of lyrical compatibility as supercalifragilisticexpaladocious, it doesn't nearly rise to the degree of tongue tying as one would have to endure with antidisestablishmentarianism, or Pneumonoultramicroscopicsilicovolcaniosis

 The potential for confusion is enormous, particularly when selling to unsophisticated investors, retirees, or lawsuit plaintiffs.
-Some actors in the space have added to the confusion by making unauthorized use of insurance company trademarked logos to enhance the "annuity" illusion.
+Some actors in the space have added to the confusion by making unauthorized use of insurance company trademarked logos to enhance the secondary market "annuity" illusion

 Warning!
 A secondary market "annuity" is not a regulated insurance product.
 There are risks inherent with in the scam labelled SMAs that do not exist with regulated insurance products.
-There are no rules regarding solicitation of investors in secondary market annuities and arguably secondary market annuities do not receive the same protections as real annuities do.
+There are no rules regarding solicitation of investors in the scam labelled secondary market annuities and arguably secondary market "annuities" do not receive the same protections as legitimate annuities do.
 Investors have been hurt, some of them retirees who cannot afford to lose.

 Some actors like the cachet of annuities for obvious reasons, the implication, however untrue, that its a regulated insurance product providing stable income without disclosing transaction risk.